cosmicCode42/Armings-Fellowship-MP1/README.md

 ### HTML
 - Code for the navbar in the header of each page was copied from [the official Bootstrap documentation](https://getbootstrap.com/docs/4.6/components/navbar/) and edited heavily for my purposes.
 - Code for the stat bars was copied from [the official Bootstrap documentation](https://getbootstrap.com/docs/4.6/components/progress/) and edited for my purposes.
+- Code to add popovers and initialise them was copied from [the official Bootstrap documentation](https://getbootstrap.com/docs/4.6/components/popovers/).

 ### CSS
 Refer to style.css for attribution.